web

 Answer

 When you first arrive at court, you will need to go through security, this applies to everyone who enters a court or tribunal building.
-Please see the link in Related Information for items you are not allowed to take in.
+You will need to allow time for this.
+Please see the guidance linked to this page for a list of items that you are not allowed to take into a court or tribunal building.

 Related questions